H1rla/rv32i-assembler/README.md

 ### Overview

 A RV32I assembler implemented in Common Lisp (SBCL).
 Reads text-format assembly files (`.s`) and generates RV32I binaries (`.bin`).
-Part of a Lisp Machine project built on a self-made RV32I emulator.

 ### Features